liam-selfors/Pewlett-Hackard-Analysis/README.md

 ### How many roles will need to be filled as the "silver tsunami" begins to make an impact?

-Retirement-ready employees make up 24.15% of the company's total number of employees.
-To maintain the same employee population, a maximum of 72,458 positions will need to be filled by 72,458 new hires.
-This number will be fewer if a smaller percent of retirement-ready employees decide to retire.
+Retirement-ready employees make up 13.8% of the company's total number of employees.
+To maintain the same employee population, a maximum of 41,380 positions will need to be filled by 41,380 new hires.
+This number will be fewer if a smaller percent of retirement-ready employees actually retire.

 ### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

-There are 1,549 employees eligible for mentorship, and 72,458 retirement-ready employees.
+There are 1,549 employees eligible for mentorship, and 41,380 retirement-ready employees.
 However, in order for each mentorship-eligible employee to have a qualified mentor within their own department, additional exploration is needed.
 Here we find the ratio of Retirement-ready employees to employees eligible for mentorship for each department:

 `SELECT m.dept_name, m.mentees, r.retirees, r.retirees/m.mentees AS retiree_to_mentee_ratio
 FROM (